TobikoData/sqlmesh/docs/concepts/models/overview.md

 # Overview

 Models are comprised of metadata and queries that create tables and views, which can be used by other models or even outside of SQLMesh.
 They are defined in the `models/` directory of your SQLMesh product, and live in `.sql` files.
-SQLMesh will automatically understand the relationships and lineage of your models by parsing SQL so you don't have to worry about manually setting up dependencies.
+SQLMesh will automatically understand the relationships and lineage of your models by parsing SQL, so you don't have to worry about manually configuring dependencies.

 ## Example
 The following is an example of a model defined in SQL.
-The first statement of a model.sql file should be the MODEL DDL.
-The last statement will be a `SELECT` statement that defines the logic needed to create the table:
+The first statement of a `model.sql` file should be the `MODEL DDL`.
+The last statement should be a `SELECT` statement that defines the logic needed to create the table:

 ```sql linenums="1"
 -- Customer revenue computed and stored daily.